 Method blanks were analyzed at the proper frequency for the number and types of samples analyzed (one per batch of 20 samples).
-Six method blanks were reported (three for the radium-226 and three for the radium-228).
-The method blanks were within validation criteria with the following exceptions.
+Three method blanks were reported (one for the radium-226 data and two for the radium-228 data).
+The method blanks were within the validation criteria.